 If you lose weight gradually and safely at about 1 – 2 lbs per week, you’re more likely to keep it off.
 So if you see these types of results as you begin hiking, you’re on the right track!

 Remember that you might plateau during your weight loss journey – that’s normal!
 This is a sign your body has adapted to your increased activity levels.
-If you’re still looking to lose more weight, you’ll have to switch things up by hiking steeper or longer trails or incorporating other forms of exercise into your weight loss program.
+If you’re still looking to lose more weight, you’ll have to switch things up by hiking steeper or longer trails or incorporating other forms of exercise into your program.

 Will Hiking Burn Body Fat?